playmer/sdl_gpu_by_example/site/content/lessons/002_Window_and_Clearing.md

 <p>{{img "/sdl_gpu_by_example/assets/images/002_Window_and_Clearing__Running.jpg" "A window on Windows, with the contents just being a solid shade of blue."}}</p>

-[`SDL_BeginGPURenderPass`](https://wiki.libsdl.org/SDL3/SDL_BeginGPURenderPass) is the first time an SDL GPU call requires a fair bit of configuration, but it won't be the last by a long shot. [`SDL_GPUColorTargetInfo`](https://wiki.libsdl.org/SDL3/SDL_GPUColorTargetInfo) is one of many create/info structs we'll be going over.
+[`SDL_BeginGPURenderPass`](https://wiki.libsdl.org/SDL3/SDL_BeginGPURenderPass) is the first time for us that an SDL GPU call requires a fair bit of configuration, but it won't be the last by a long shot. [`SDL_GPUColorTargetInfo`](https://wiki.libsdl.org/SDL3/SDL_GPUColorTargetInfo) is one of many create/info structs we'll be going over.
 As will become tradition, we zero it out to "default" the fields, but right now, we can concern ourselves with just the 4 fields we're setting here:
   - texture: The is the texture we're rendering to, the "target".
   - load_op: How the Render Pass should be treating the contents of the texture before you start executing it.
 By your choice, it can either keep the previous contents, clear to a color (what we're doing to get that blue color), or tell it that we don't care.
 If we don't care the API doesn't either, you can't rely on the image looking like anything in particular.
   - store_op: The converse, how the Render Pass treats that same texture as it ends.
 Typically you'll just want to store here.
 You can also tell it not to care, or do some "Resolve" variations.
 Being honest, I don't know what that's for.
 When I do, I'll update this, and also write an example about it.
   - clear_color: As you might expect, this is just a small struct with rgba floats in it to clear the Render Target to when we pass [`SDL_GPU_LOADOP_CLEAR`](https://wiki.libsdl.org/SDL3/SDL_GPU_LOADOP_CLEAR).

-As you may notice from the parameters of [`SDL_BeginGPURenderPass`](https://wiki.libsdl.org/SDL3/SDL_BeginGPURenderPass) you can actually pass an array of Color Targets.
-We'll be going some very simple fullscreen effects in the next chapter, but when we get further along and learn more about textures, we can play around with this functionality with more interesting fullscreen effects.
+As you may notice from the parameters of [`SDL_BeginGPURenderPass`](https://wiki.libsdl.org/SDL3/SDL_BeginGPURenderPass) as well as the discussion above, you can actually pass an array of Color Targets.
+We'll be going through some very simple fullscreen effects in the next chapter, but when we get further along and learn more about textures, we can play around with this functionality with more interesting fullscreen effects.
 Similarly we'll get to the [`SDL_GPUDepthStencilTargetInfo`](https://wiki.libsdl.org/SDL3/SDL_GPUDepthStencilTargetInfo) parameter later on when we start playing with 3D.

 After that, it's really just about ending the render pass with [`SDL_EndGPURenderPass`](https://wiki.libsdl.org/SDL3/SDL_EndGPURenderPass) and submitting the command buffer with [`SDL_SubmitGPUCommandBuffer`](https://wiki.libsdl.org/SDL3/SDL_SubmitGPUCommandBuffer) to the GPU so that our commands are run.